2019 Indoor Season Tryouts

 How MANY TEAMS WILL THERE BE?

-Our goal is to have two teams at each age group between 11s and 16s, one 17s and one 18s team.
-We are also planning a third team at 13s and would consider additional teams based on tryout performance.
+Our goal is to have two teams at each age group between 11s and 16s and two 18s teams.
+We are also considering a third team at 14s and would consider additional teams based on tryout performance.
 The final number of teams, however, is not guaranteed until after tryouts.

 How many players are there per team?

-For our 11s and 12s team, our goal is to get 12 players on each.
-For 13s and older we will consider fielding teams of 10-13 players based on the level and depth of talent at each position.
+For all of our teams, our goal is to get 11-12 players based on the level and depth of talent at each position.
 As teams get older and more competitive, there are situations where smaller teams allow for better balance, faster development, and a higher level of competition.

 What if my daughter does not make a team, but really wants to play?